A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Preliminaries

 and in that way can recognize the second axiom as stating

-which in that way specifies the behavior of the resolvent on its domain as dictated by its defining equality $J^A_\gamma=(Id+\gamma A)^{-1}$.
-We refer to \cite{Pis2022} for an (extensive) discussion of the motivation for this axiomatization and here just note the restriction put in place by axiom (V) that the constant $c_X$ designates a common element of the domains of all resolvents $J^A_\gamma$ for $\gamma>0$.
+which thereby specifies the behavior of the resolvent on its domain as dictated by its defining equality $J^A_\gamma:=(\mathrm{Id}+\gamma A)^{-1}$.
+We refer to \cite{Pis2022} for an (extensive) discussion of the motivation for and the particularities of this axiomatization (in particular regarding the use of reciprocals of reals) and here just note the restriction put in place by axiom (V) that the constant $c_X$ designates a common element of the domains of all resolvents $J^A_\gamma$ for $\gamma>0$.
 As discussed in \cite{Pis2022}, this assumption is easily satisfied for most applications which in particular include those situations where one assumes a range condition like

-which will be the case in this work in particular as will be discussed in the coming subsections.
+which will be the case in this work in particular as will be discussed in the coming sections.

 As shown in \cite{Pis2022}, the main parts of the basic theory of accretive operators and in particular their resolvents can then be immediately formally derived in the system $\mathcal{V}^\omega_p$ and we give an indication of that in the following lemma.
 For that, we also formally introduce the Yosida approximate $A_\gamma$ defined via